 At the same time that CBD topicals remain steady among older generations, CBD skincare products are trending on Instagram.
 Increasingly preoccupied with self-care and commonly socially isolated due to COVID-19, younger people are turning to CBD lotions, serums, lip balms, and even bath bombs as they search for social media tips and tricks that will help them look better and feel better.

-Both celebrities and amateur Instagram influencers are amplifying the benefits of trendy CBD skincare solutions to their audiences, and skincare is expected to take up 5% of the overall CBD market by 2025, according to Brightfield Group.
+Influencers and celebrities promote CBD skincare, projected to occupy 5% of the CBD market by 2025 (Brightfield Group).
 Brands that aren’t afraid to get their hands dirty with social media marketing have a lot to gain from this emerging sector of the compliant cannabinoid economy.

-Let’s take a moment to shift the focus away from specific product types and hone in on a phenomenon that’s largely flying under the radar.
+Let’s move beyond product types and highlight a largely under-the-radar phenomenon.
 Throughout this piece, you’ll notice that we’ve frequently used the phrase “compliant cannabinoids.”
 That’s because CBD isn’t alone anymore—and consumers are taking note.

 Over the last year or so, two additional non-intoxicating cannabinoids have risen to the forefront: cannabigerol (CBG) and cannabinol (CBN).
 While similar to CBD in that they don’t cause intoxication, these cannabinoids each have unique properties.

 Due to research into the potential antimicrobial properties of CBG, for instance, this cannabinoid will likely soon take off in acne remedy circles, and CBN is being added to capsules and tinctures due to its perceived sleep-promoting effects.
-Brands that seek to diversify and prepare for the future would be wise to incorporate these compliant cannabinoids into their lineups alongside CBD.
+Forward-looking brands should add these compliant cannabinoids alongside CBD to diversify and future-proof their offerings.

 Despite all the pointers we’ve given, there isn’t one right way to launch a cannabinoid brand.
 What’s important is crafting a method of making your brand stand out from the competition.

 Maybe you build an Instagram-centered skincare brand that combines CBG and CBD.
 Perhaps you’ll launch a line of turmeric, spirulina, or theanine CBD gummies that also incorporate CBN.
-Whatever you do, just remember to pick a reputable manufacturing partner and put together a marketing plan that will establish your fledgling brand’s place as an industry icon.
+Choose a reputable manufacturing partner and develop a marketing plan to establish your brand as an industry icon.

 The most popular use of CBD used to be fighting pain, but recently, simple relaxation has become the most common reason people use CBD.
-It’s a fact that CBD is relaxing, after all, and only a relatively small segment of the population contends with chronic pain on a daily basis.
+CBD is relaxing, and relatively few experience chronic pain daily.

-If you’re looking for the best CBD oil money can buy, you’ll need to hunt down professionally made, fully certified CBD made with organic hemp and put together in a cutting-edge laboratory.
+For superior CBD oil, choose professionally crafted, certified organic hemp processed in a state-of-the-art laboratory.
 CBD producers that can muster this level of gravitas are few and far between — choose wisely.